AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 ## Integration testing

-This section describes integration tests that you can use when developing your extension to ensure compatibility with the Application Server.
+This section describes integration tests that you can use when developing your extension to ensure compatibility with GraphQL Application Server.

 ### GraphQlStateTests